danieltodor/blaze/README.md

 # Blaze
-**A customizable and informative prompt for bash, fish, zsh, on linux and macOS.**
+**A customizable and informative prompt for bash, fish, zsh, on linux distributions.**

 **Features: easily configurable, transient prompt, git integration, command execution time, exit status, user defined modules, and more.**